 Customers taking NR ESS will be assessed the NR ESS Capacity Charge.
-The default level of service is 2%.
-A customer may elect a higher level of service (3%, 4% or 5% level of service) by providing written notice to BPA no later than February 1, 2025.
-The default or elected level of service applicable to the customer ("Level of Service %") shall apply for the entire rate period.
+The default level of service is 2 percent.
+A customer may initially elect a higher level of service (3, 4 or 5 percent level of service) by providing written notice to BPA no later than February 1, 2025.
+Customer may change the default or initially elected level of service applicable to the customer ("Level of Service %") prior to a fiscal year pursuant to the terms of the customer's contract.
 The monthly NR ESS Capacity Charge is calculated using the following formula:

-$NRESS{Capacity} = MonthlyPeak \times Level of Service \% \times DemandRate$
+$NRESS{Canacity} = MonthlyPeak \times Level of Service\% \times DemandRate$